MM Admissions Criteria

 Musicology, Church Music or Music Theory

-Applicants in music history and literature must also possess intermediate proficiency in German or French (See Graduate School Language Requirement).
+Applicants in musicology must also possess intermediate proficiency in German or French (See Graduate School Language Requirement).

 Applicants in collaborative piano must demonstrate diction proficiency in two of the following languages: French, German, and Italian.